Loading Racing Stats...

 More Fantasy News

-Blaney finished second in the Verizon 200 NASCAR Cup Series race at the Indianapolis Motor Speedway road course Sunday afternoon.
+Logano crashed and finished 34th in the Verizon 200 NASCAR Cup Series race at the Indicanapolis Motor Speedway road course Sunday afternoon.

 Logano finished fourth in the Foxwoods Resort Casino 301 at New Hampshire Motor Speedway Sunday afternoon.